 The three primary types of color temperature for light bulbs are: Soft White (2700K – 3000K), Bright White/Cool White (3500K – 4100K), and Daylight (5000K – 6500K).

 CRI is an important consideration for some applications, but definitely not for all.
 For example, it's very important in a retail store to have lights with a high CRI, so that colors appear as they truly are.
-Whereas in a factory (CRIs often in the 70s or 80s), or with street lamps (CRIs in the 30s or 40s), color accuracy isn't nearly as important as the overall amount of light produced; or lamp cost.
+Whereas in a factory (CRIs often in the 70s or 80s) or with streetlamps (CRIs in the 30s or 40s), color accuracy isn't nearly as important as the overall amount of light produced or lamp cost.

 Ultimately, how you light your home is up to you; these are just some tips.
 Now that there's a greater range of options to choose from, you can create the look and feel for every room in your house.
 Have fun with it and stop by a Batteries Plus today to learn more about lighting.
 Our trained associates will be happy to guide you through our extensive selection of energy-efficient LED bulbs!
 Or visit our Lighting Purchasing Guide online for answers to common lighting questions.